dinglebarrybonds

 Custom symbols can be added manually with user-defined tick size and tick value.

 Export your filtered trade list as a CSV file.
-All columns from the trade table are included: date, symbol, direction, entry, exit, R-value, MFE, MAE, duration, and checklist items.
+All columns from the trade table are included: date, symbol, direction, entry, exit, R-value, MFE, MAE, duration, account, strategy, and checklist items.

 Generate a PDF report of the full dashboard including all 14 charts, the yearly heatmap, KPI summary, and checklist correlation table.
 Suitable for sharing with mentors, prop firms, or for your own records.